 I have been bitten many times by this, and only realised what has happened about half the time which is scary.

-#1 Updated by Jean-Philippe Lang about 1 month ago
+#1 Updated by Jean-Philippe Lang 3 months ago

 - Subject changed from Warn before closing duplicate to Option to disable automatic closing of duplicate issues

 - Status changed from New to Closed

 Remove this behaviour

 A new setting lets you disable the automatic closing of duplicates: Settings > Issue tracking > Close duplicate issues automatically.